The Postal Service says it could reach its $15 billion debt limit and run out of cash this year.

-The agency reported an annual loss of $5.1 billion, as declining mail volumes and mounting benefit costs take their toll.
-The Postal Service said its losses would have been roughly $10.6 billion if not for the passage of legislation postponing a $5.5 billion payment required to fund retiree health benefits.
+In the previous fiscal year, the Postal Service lost $5.1 billion and said its losses would have been roughly $10.6 billion if not for the passage of legislation postponing a $5.5 billion payment required to pre-fund retiree health benefits.

 |What we want Apple to unveil at WWDC|